nidragedd/nidragedd.github.io/_posts/2019-09-01-how-did-i-get-there.md

 For the basics just grab some basic tutorials on the Internet, it will be sufficient to learn the syntax.
 {: style="text-align: justify;"}

-### Maths refresher !
+### Math refresher !
 <figure style="width: 400px" class="align-right">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/20190901/maths.jpg" alt="Maths formula">
   <figcaption>Credit: Roman Mager - Unsplash</figcaption>
 </figure>
 I read in several blogs that you do not need a PhD in math to do DataScience, I was a little skeptical but I now want to believe them.
 {: style="text-align: justify;"}
-I had to revise my math lessons in linear algebra ([Khan Academy](https://en.khanacademy.org) is fine for that, otherwise youtube is your friend).
+I had to revise my math lessons in linear algebra ([Khan Academy](https://en.khanacademy.org/math/linear-algebra) is fine for that, otherwise youtube is your friend).
-Let's just say that today it's not a barrier to understand algorithms or to discuss with my colleagues who have done DataScience oriented studies and who are probably better than me at maths ;-).
+Let's just say that today it's not a barrier to understand algorithms or to discuss with my colleagues who have done DataScience oriented studies and who are probably better than me at math ;-).
 {: style="text-align: justify;"}
 I would say that what is important to understand is the gradient descent and there are a multitude of good explanations on the net[^3][^4][^5].
 More globally, the most important thing is to understand what is happening mathematically in order to understand why the algorithm works or why it simply does not work